DavidEggenberger/CrispyCollab/README.md

 ```

 ### Infrastructure
-The most convient way to run a Redis and SQL Server instance is through Docker.
-To do so run this command from the root folder
-(where CrispyCollab.sln file is located):
+The most convient way to run an SQL Server instance is through Docker.
+To do so run this command from the root folder (where CrispyCollab.sln file is located):
 ```
 docker-compose -f docker-compose.infrastructure.yml up
 ```